|Guide||♦||1 Triplog||Active Topic|

-About 20% of this hike (nearest the cabin) follows an old road, but it is made up of many loose rocks so for safety you may want to walk alongside it.
-The rest of the hike is definitely off-trail but with careful route selection you should be able to avoid the worst of the thick and thorny vegetation.
-Or better yet, follow the official GPS route as I took the best of two routes to save you the time, distance and trouble of backtracking.
+About 20% of this hike (nearest the cabin) follows an old road, but it is made up of many loose rocks, so you may want to walk alongside it for safety.
+The rest of the hike is definitely off-trail, but with careful route selection, you should be able to avoid the worst of the thick and thorny vegetation.
+Or better yet, follow the official GPS route as I took the best of two routes to save you the time, distance, and trouble of backtracking.

-The gravel road from Punkin Center up FR71 & FR609 to the FR1938 junction can be driven by car when dry.
-On Forest Road 1938 you could drive the first mile or so with a 2WD pickup or SUV when dry, but after that you WILL need a 4x4 with good clearance.
+The gravel road from Punkin Center up FR71 & FR609 to the FR1938 junction can be driven by a car when dry.
+On Forest Road 1938, you could drive the first mile or so with a 2WD pickup or SUV when dry, but after that, you WILL need a 4x4 with good clearance.
 If the first 1/8 mile is muddy, DO NOT CONTINUE by vehicle.
-Hike it on foot and just add 10 miles round-trip to the 2 mile hike.
+Hike it on foot and add 10 miles round-trip to the 2-mile hike.

 NOTE: The farther you travel on FR1938 the more extensive the Arizona Pinstripes your vehicle WILL acquire!

 Preston did such a fine job of the history of the area in the hike description for Del Shay Trail #41 that I have nothing to add.
 If you're interested, check it out!

 From the large rock cairn immediately adjacent to FR1938, you head slightly right to where the fence is low enough to step over, then back left to the next large cairn, then turn northwest and set off.
 With careful observation, you will find bits and pieces of what was likely a trail some years ago, but with so much elk and deer traffic, it's easy to get fooled and wander until you hit a dead-end of thick brush.